offirmakes/Offir_BlueStampPortfolio/index.md

 Overview:

 For milestone 2, I implemented the software invovled with my project so that it can draw an image with the g-code given to me.
 The g-code would tell my pen plotter where to move and what to do.
 This milestone was also a lot about calibrating the pen plotter and customizing its settings, such as motor and spindle speed.
+I used the candle.exe rgbl software to control the pen plotter.
+RGBL is just an open source software which is designed to control cnc machines.

 Design: